CWRU-EECS301/Documentation/Quartus-Guide/README.md

 3. Copy the path from the **ModelSim-Altera** box to the **ModelSim** box
 4. Click **OK** to save the changes

-note: the modelsim path should have the _ase and NOT the _ae in it.
-KUbuntu install on my laptop was set to be put in /opt, so the modelsim path should be /opt/altera/15.0/modelsim_ase/linuxaloem
+Note: the modelsim path should have the _ase and NOT the _ae in it (want the Starter Edition) KUbuntu install on my laptop was set to be put in /opt, so the modelsim path should be /opt/altera/15.0/modelsim_ase/linuxaloem